charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

   - Overall, the Random Forest classifier shows strong performance, particularly in terms of accuracy and precision.

+> ## Chapter 5: Limitations

+“A model that would just repeat the labels of the samples that it has just seen would have a perfect score but would fail to predict anything useful on yet-unseen data.” (scikit-learn.org, n.d.).

+Ravanshad (2018) also highlights that “random forests are biased in favor of categorical variables”.
+With Sweetviz EDA, we have learned our dataset contains 19 categorical columns.

+Hence, our RF model performance is subject to data bias than Gradient Boosting methods.

-> ## Chapter 5: Conclusion
+> ## Chapter 6: Conclusion

-Upon comprehensive literature review on predictive modelling in healthcare, our research has attested that the model made up of multiple decision trees has greater predictive accuracy than single tree models.
+Our comprehensive literature review on predictive modelling in healthcare along with modelling results has attested that a model made up of multiple decision trees has greater predictive accuracy than single-tree models.

 This warrants a robust and novel approach in the early identification of individuals at risk for Alzheimer's Disease.

-Even though model accuracy is 91%, I have identified below techniques that could further improve model performance.
+Even though random forest model accuracy is 91%, I have identified below techniques that could further improve model performance.

-Advanced ensemble methods such as Gradient Boosting and XGBoost could be combined with Random Forest to create a more robust model.
+Advanced ensemble methods such as Gradient Boosting and XGBoost could be combined with Random Forest to create a more efficient model.
 Research by González-Recio et al. (2013) explains Gradient Boosting “showed similar or higher accuracy than other methods, such as Bayes A or Bayesian LASSO”

-“A model that would just repeat the labels of the samples that it has just seen would have a perfect score but would fail to predict anything useful on yet-unseen data.” (scikit-learn.org, n.d.).
-Hence with upskilling my Python skills, I aim to adopt k-fold cross-validation to ensure the model's performance is consistent across different data subsets and Grid Search to find the optimal parameters.
+Further with upskilling my Python skills, I aim to adopt k-fold cross-validation to ensure the model's performance is consistent across different data subsets and Grid Search to find the optimal parameters.

 > ## Bibliography